Art, History, and Human Resilience with Sabin Howard

 So yes, I am very enthusiastic about it, but I think we do have a serious problem in our schools because the schools are not teaching this type of art.

-Did you pick the title or was that given to you, the weight of sacrifice, or did that influence you?
+Did you pick the title or was it given to you, the weight of sacrifice, or did that influence you?

 Is that the formal title